docsforadobe/after-effects-expression-reference/docs/path-property.md

 # Path Property

 !!! note
-    Available in After Effects CC18 and later.
+    This functionality was added in After Effects CC18

-**Example 1**
+### Examples

+#### Example 1

 Writes the list of point and tangent coordinates from Path 1 of Shape 1 on layer Shape Layer 1, at `time=0`, into a string.

 Apply this to the source text property of a text layer for a readout of the coordinates and incoming and outgoing tangents of the shape.

 ```javascript
 pointsList = "";